WhatsApp Expert

 Parting Message:

 Trust in yourself, believe in God, and miracles happen.
-After throat cancer, people started calling me a miracle man because no one knows how I was able to survive.
+After throat cancer, people started calling me a miracle man because no one knew how I was able to survive.
 Focus on one day at a time.
 People need to get educated about cancer, it doesn't spread by touching, and it's not contagious.
 It is still considered taboo so help spread awareness about it.
 Ask your questions to your doctor and be aware of your treatment.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance